 The shoulder is considered one of the most complicated and sophisticated joints in the human body.
 Composed of three joints and five connected bones, the shoulder has the greatest range of motion of any joint.
 In order for the joint to move fluidly and pain-free, a system of ligaments and muscles work with the joints and bones to keep the shoulder joint in place.
 The complex shoulder anatomy causes the joint to be prone to injuries and joint pain.
-Located in the greater Vail, Aspen and Denver, Colorado area, Dr. Matthew Provencher, orthopedic shoulder surgeon, specializes in shoulder anatomy and a number of shoulder injuries and conditions.
+Shoulder specialist located in the Vail, Aspen and Denver, Colorado area, Dr. Matthew Provencher specializes in shoulder anatomy and a number of shoulder injuries and conditions.

 The shoulder joint is a complex combination of bones, joints, ligaments, muscles and tendons, allowing a wide range of motion to perform everyday activities and compete in sports.

 Five connected bones are associated with shoulder anatomy, including:

 - Humerus (upper arm bone)

 - Acromion (bony projection of the shoulder blade)

 - Coracoid process (hook-like bony projection off the shoulder blade)

 The shoulder blade (scapula) extends up and around at the rear of the joint to form a roof-like structure, commonly known as the acromion.
 The shoulder blade also extends up and around the joint at the front to form the coracoid process.
 The glenohumeral cavity is formed where the end of the shoulder blade, known as the glenoid, meets the head of the upper arm (humerus).

 The joints of the shoulder are formed by the connection of the scapula, clavicle, and humerus.
 These three separate joints include: